xn--nding-jua/FPGA_PCI_Card/README.md

 - [x] Writing Windows95 application and communicating with the card
 - [X] Implementing memory-read/write using on-board SRAM
 - [x] Implementing Audio-Output (Analog via Sigma-Delta-Modulation/PDM and Digital via SPDIF)
+- [x] Working PCI-communication on Windows98 using TVicHW32-driver
+- [x] Sending data to card under DOS using Borland C++ and inline-assembly
 - [ ] Implementing some other cool functions
-- [ ] Developing of a full-featured audio-driver for Windows95 (and maybe Win3.11)
-- [ ] Developing of a driver for DOS (TSR)
-- [ ] Test if the card can be controlled from OS/2
+- [ ] Test if the card can be controlled from Win3.11 and/or OS/2 as well

 ## Current state

 My implementation of the configuration-space as well as the IO-space is working fine.
 The card is detected by the BIOS and the requested IO-range is assigned.
 Memory-space is prepared, but not yet tested:

 ![alt text](Documentation/CardProperties.png)

+Audio-data can be written to the two onboard SRAM-ICs and a Windows98-software to communicate via Interrupts is already working.

 ## Driver and Software